 2. Do you wish to share your views on the feedback?

 3. What improvements can we bring to improve the organization?

 4. Do you have any questions for us?

 Feedback given by employees should be documented and used as input for future processes.
 Specific feedback is crucial and can come from unexpected people, something that is important and can be incorporated.

-The employee feedback process helps to identify the development areas regularly.
-A feedback system as a strategy can help generate data for employee engagement activities and measurement.
+The employee feedback process also helps to identify the development areas regularly.
+A feedback system as a strategy also helps to generate data for employee engagement activities and measurement.
 Employees should be attuned to the idea of receiving on-going positive or developmental feedback and not wait for performance appraisals to act.
-On-going feedback can create an atmosphere of accepting and learning this, to a large extent, will help fill the gap between expectations and output.
+On-going feedback can create an atmosphere of accepting and learning this, to a large extent, also help to fill the gap between expectations and output.